scp756-221/course-site/docs/a4/page.md

 ## Introduction

-**Please refer to the [Assignment 4 FAQ](https://docs.google.com/document/d/1xXuSCJCHU_l0moMviQu_DlPgcj2qFJN4z6a7-MJt5dY/edit?usp=sharing) for up-to-date answers on common problems.
-I will update them continually as new information rolls in.**

 This assignment will revisit the music service you used in Assignments&nbsp;1 through 3.
 We will expand our viewpoint from a single service, the music service, to a larger microserviced-based application:

 ![AWS Image](System-diagram.png?raw=true)